What Are the Three Types of Mesothelioma?

 As with pleural mesothelioma, chemotherapy and radiation are also used as palliative treatment options to mitigate symptoms in late-stage patients who aren’t candidates for cytoreductive surgery and HIPEC.
 Paracentesis is often used to remove fluid that has built up in the abdomen to reduce abdominal pain and swelling.

-Pericardial mesothelioma develops inside the lining of the heart, or the pericardium.
-It affects less than 5 percent of patients, making it the rarest type of mesothelioma.
+This type develops inside the lining of the heart, or the pericardium.
+It affects less than 5 percent of patients, making it the rarest type.
 Doctors often can’t pinpoint the exact cause, but believe asbestos fibers are either ingested or inhaled, then reach the heart through the blood or lymphatic system.
 There, they become embedded in the heart lining, creating scar tissue and tumors on the lining of the heart sac.

 The majority of pericardial mesothelioma cases go undiagnosed; it’s usually only discovered during surgery or after death.
 Prognosis is poor, and the average life expectancy is under one year.